 - 1,350 specimens collected by John Bracebridge Wilson around Port Phillip Bay.
 Wilson was headmaster of Geelong Grammar School from 1863 to 1895, throughout which time he assiduously collected seaweeds during school holidays.

-All of the Australian algae collection (with the exception of some red algae types) has been databased.
+All of the Australian algae collection has been databased.
 Collecting data for the databased specimens is available via Australia's Virtual Herbarium.

 Among MEL's foreign algae collection are specimens collected by Friedrich Kützing in Europe, Wilhelm Georg Schimper in Africa and the Middle East, and specimens from Franz Binder and Carl Martius, who both collected in Brazil.
 Only a small proportion of the foreign algae collection has been catalogued.

-Other significant twentieth-century collectors include Doris Sinkora, who collected primarily along the Victorian coast, and Tim Entwisle, an expert in the identification and ecology of freshwater algae and current Director and Chief Executive of the Royal Botanic Gardens Melbourne.
+Other significant twentieth-century collectors include Doris Sinkora, who collected primarily along the Victorian coast, and Tim Entwisle, an expert in the identification and ecology of freshwater algae and current Director and Chief Executive of Royal Botanic Gardens Victoria.

 Due to the variability of algal forms, specimens are stored in a variety of ways: most seaweeds are floated on to herbarium sheets; microalgae are often stored in packets or mounted on microscope slides; and many coralline algae specimens are stored in ethanol to preserve their intricate and fragile structures.